akshay2408/listingmovies/README.md

 npm install
 ```

-To run the app:
+To run the app :

 ```
-nodemon server.js
+npm start on root directory

 ```
 ## What I have done In backend: